Are Green Smoothies Actually Healthy?

 1. Can be tough on digestion

-Drinking a cold smoothie with a ton of fiber may wreak havoc on your digestion.
 Consuming cold foods and beverages, especially raw vegetables, can cause bloating and discomfort.
 Cooking veggies breaks down some of the fiber, as does blending.
-If you are having digestive trouble try steaming your veggies before blending.
+If you are having digestive trouble, try steaming your veggies before blending.

 It’s also wise to eat, not drink, your smoothies.
 Chewing signals the release of digestive enzymes and stomach acid which is important as carbohydrate digestion begins with salivary amylase.
 Consider your smoothie a full meal, and slowly chew each bite.